PrabalGhosh07/ATM-machine-using-Java/README.md

 # ATM-machine-using-Java
 This is a project using JAVA.
-Here you can see the operation of a ATM machine.
-Here there are many properties of java like HashMAp, DecimalFormat etc are used.
+Here you can see the operation of an ATM.
+Here, many properties of Java like HashMAp, DecimalFormat etc are used.